Popponids: Schematic family tree

 A schematic tree of the most important Popponids and their branches is shown below.
 This reconstruction is uncertain and based on Roskilde Historie.

-Since the concept of heraldry did not exist yet, coat of arms in this tree have been added only to easily recognize the dynasty.
+Since the concept of heraldry did not exist yet, coat of arms in this tree are purely fictional.
+Crowns are likewise fuctional.
 Nonetheless, a silver eagle on an azure field has been attributed to the earliest Babenberger and has been depicted here (Gustav Seyler, 1909), and seems to recur in cadet branches (namely the early coat of arms of the counts of Henneberg, the counts of Schweinfurt, and the Younger Babenberger).